UFC Fight Night: Barnett vs Nelson: Predictions & Analysis

 A few statistical edges stand out.
 Anzai throws significantly more leather — a 7.2 sig. strike per minute gap.
 Anzai is far more active with takedowns, averaging 3.5 more per 15 minutes.
 Zapata has tighter striking defense, making opponents miss more often.

 The Pick: Roger Zapata over Shinsho Anzai.
-This is essentially a pick'em.
-The model nudges toward Zapata at 53%, but there's almost nothing separating these two.
-The market implies 51% for Anzai, but our model sees only 47%.
-That 5-point gap favoring Zapata is worth watching.
+The model gives Zapata a slight nod at 56% — this could easily go either way.
+The market implies 51% for Anzai, but our model sees only 44%.
+That 7-point gap favoring Zapata is worth watching.

 Methodology